kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 more than 8 NUMA nodes are detected.

 {{< note >}}
-If you select the the `max-allowable-numa-nodes` policy option, nodes with more than 8 NUMA nodes can be allowed to run with the topology manager enabled.
+If you select the `max-allowable-numa-nodes` policy option, nodes with more than 8 NUMA nodes can be allowed to run with the topology manager enabled.
 The Kubernetes project only has limited data on the impact of using the topology manager on (Kubernetes) nodes with more than 8 NUMA nodes.
 Because of that lack of data, using this policy option with Kubernetes {{< skew currentVersion >}} is **not** recommended and is